matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 Importance of explainability: SHAP, "What-if Tool", etc, explains the impacts of various inputs on the output.

+## 11: Useful Overfitting

+I really liked this one.
+Usually you want to avoid overfitting, but sometimes not!
+In cases like a mathematical equations (they used partial differential equation solution as an example) it may be more efficient to train a ML model than use numerical methods like Runge-Kutta.
+Think of it like a lookup table with unwieldy amount of input data, the ML model can interpolate and run faster.
+This only works if you have no unseen data.

+Monte Carlo methods.
+The danger of overfitting in this case comes from "model complexity", not noise.
+Use a smaller model.

+Distilling knowledge of neural networks.
+A larger model can be easier to train, even though a smaller model is capable.
+Train a larger model first, and then transfer that knowledge by overfitting to a smaller model.

+Overfitting a batch.
+A model should be capable of overfitting.
+Try to overfit on purpose as a sanity check that the model can work.

+Other stuff learned:
+* Universal Approximation Theorem.
+A ML model is capable of representing a "wide variety of interesting functions when given appropriate weights".
+* Keras training loop: compile, fit, evaluate.
+* Stochastic gradient descent (SGD).
+* Deep Galerkin Method: ML for solving partial differential equations.

+Money Quote: "In practice, training a Neural Network requires a lot of experimentation." (p148).
+Lol, no kidding.

 ## Notes on running *.ipynb files on google colab

 None of the design pattern *.pynb files ran "out of the box" for me.